taylorbf/NetArt2/week2/README.md

 Once you have completed your interface:
 - Build the project
 - Send a pull request to the main lsu-emdm fork
-- Attach a few sentences in the pull request: How does nexusUI take advantage of object-orientedness, especially in widget inheritance?
+- Attach a few sentences in the pull request: How does nexusUI take advantage of object-orientedness?